Mike Stamm

-Michael Eugene Stamm (born August 6, 1952) is an American former backstroke swimmer and world record holder who competed for Indiana University and represented the U.S. at the 1972 Munich Olympics where he won a gold and two silver medals.
+Michael Eugene Stamm (August 6, 1952 – June 24, 2026) was an American backstroke swimmer and world record holder who competed for Indiana University and represented the U.S. at the 1972 Munich Olympics where he won a gold and two silver medals.

 Early life

-Born August 6, 1952 in, San Pedro, California, with the original last name of Kostich, he was raised primarily by his grandparents and his mother, who worked long hours as a secretary to support him.
+Born August 6, 1952, in San Pedro, California, with the original last name of Kostich, he was raised primarily by his grandparents and his mother, who worked long hours as a secretary to support him.
 He began swimming at five, trained at his grandparents backyard pool, and soon joined a local AAU Club where he practiced and competed.
 Unlike many youngsters, Stamm enjoyed the discipline and routine of his daily two hour workouts.
 When he turned nine, his mother married Roland Stamm, who adopted him when he was fifteen.
 After a move to greater San Diego in 1963, he graduated from San Diego's Crawford High School.
 Swimming for Crawford High's dominant swim team, he was an All American, and set every standing school swimming record.